Critic intelligence

 A local data pipeline plus browser app.

-Processes Goodreads CSV and review source data.
+Processes industry CSV and review source data.

 Builds normalized critic-review artifacts.